-Logistics Section Cl nief Potential Designates Field or Plant Personnel or designated member of the RRT Reports to Incident Comma inder Forms / Tools General: 201 Incident Briefing Form, 214a Individual Activity Log, 215 Operational Planning Worksheet As required / large scale incident: 205 Incident Radio Communications Plan, 206 Medical Plan, 208 Safety Plan Role Responsibilities Service Branch: The Logistics Section C responsible for providi services, people, and n support of the incident participate in the deve implementation of the Plan (IAP) and supervis and units within the Lo The Logistics Section m into two Branches: Service Branch: Respo ng facilities, naterial in t.
-They lopment and Incident Action se the branches ogistics Section. nay be divided across the response Ensures IT sys Establishes a l Develops a 20 IAP.
+Logistics Section Chief Potential Designates Field or Plant Personnel or designated member of the RRT Reports to Incident Commander Forms / Tools General: 201 Incident Briefing Form, 214a Individual Activity Log, 215 Operational Planning Worksheet As required / large scale incident: 205 Incident Radio Communications Plan, 206 Medical Plan, 208 Safety Plan Role Responsibilities Service Branch: The Logistics Section C responsible for providi services, people, and n support of the incident participate in the deve implementation of the Plan (IAP) and supervis and units within the Lo The Logistics Section m into two Branches: Service Branch: Respo ng facilities, naterial in They lopment and Incident Action e the branches gistics Section. nay be divided across the response Ensures IT sys Establishes a l Develops a 20 IAP.
 Medical Unit: Provides first responders Develops a 20 Food Unit: Provides tems are operational. ink with the ECC.
-5 Communications Plan if required for the vides medical services to the responders. aid and transportation to injured 6 Medical Plan if required for the IAP. es food to the responders. er to all responders, in the ICP, the field providing medical, IT, o Support Branch: and food to the respor response. nders during the Supply Unit: Orde strategies and tac rs the resources required to deliver the tics.
-Support Branch: Response sourcing and delivery of material and workers, establishment / mainton facilities to support the Branches are normally assist with span of con Branches are establish Director reports direct Logistics Section Chief. of equipment, and the enance of e response. established to trol.
-When ed, the Branch ly to the Orders all resorgoing.
-Stores supplie Maintains and Facilities Unit: Resorged with the Locates and late Maintains the Provides secutors and support Leguipment maintee Maintains resorged Provides fuel to the secutors and the secutors and the secutors and the secutors and the secutors are secutors and the secutors are secutors and the secutors are secutors are secutors and the secutors are secu ources required to keep the response s for the incident. inventory of supplies. sponsible for the running of all facilities re response. ys out the ICP and camps.
-ICP and camps. rity at the ICP and camps.
-Juit: Provides transportation, fuel and See comple Digital yor • ete Role Guide for f urther details.
-I conies are available in the ICP
+5 Communications Plan if required for the vides medical services to the responders. aid and transportation to injured 6 Medical Plan if required for the IAP. es food to the responders. er to all responders, in the ICP, the field providing medical, IT, o Support Branch: and food to the respon Supply Unit: Orde rs the resources required to deliver the response.
+Support Branch: Responsible for the sourcing and delivery of equipment, material and workers, and the establishment / maintenance of facilities to support the response.
+Branches are normally established to assist with span of control.
+When Branches are established, the Branch Director reports directly to the Logistics Section Chief. strategies and tactics.
+Orders all resources required to keep the response going.
+Stores supplies for the incident.
+Maintains an inventory of supplies.
+Facilities Unit: Responsible for the running of all facilities associated with the response.
+Locates and lays out the ICP and camps.
+Maintains the ICP and camps.
+Provides security at the ICP and camps.
+Ground Support Unit: Provides transportation, fuel and equipment maintenance services.
+Maintains resource equipment.
+Provides fuel for responders.
+Provides transportation services for responders.
+See complete Role Guide for further details.
+Digital version is available at The Pineline .
+Hard conies are available in the ICP